-“How long did it take you to fly to the Sea of Hell on Athena’s winged-horse?”
+“How long did it take you to fly to the Sea of Hell on Athena’s winged horse?”

 Cale nodded.
 “Once I can control my shifting, maybe I could fly us where we need to go.”

-“We are?”
+“Seriously?
+We’re apex predators?”
 Cale asked with a chuckle.

 “Yes.
 That is something to keep in mind,” Cale said.